HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **NFR8: Timezone Standardization:** The entire platform shall operate on a single, standardized timezone: **Philippine Standard Time (PST / Asia/Manila)**.
 All times displayed in the UI must be explicitly labeled as PST to prevent ambiguity.
 -   **NFR9: Concurrency Control:** To ensure data integrity in a multi-admin environment, the system must implement **Optimistic Locking** for all shared, editable resources (e.g., Form Templates).
 Concurrent actions (e.g., two admins resolving the same item) must be handled gracefully on the backend on a "first-come, first-served" basis.
 -   **NFR10: Transactional Integrity:** All critical, multi-step business processes that modify the database, such as university onboarding or evaluation period cancellation, must be executed as atomic transactions to prevent the system from entering an inconsistent state upon partial failure.
--   **NFR11: Extensibility of Integrity Engine:** The automated flagging algorithms for data integrity must be designed to be modular.
-The specific thresholds, such as the 'Recycled Content' similarity percentage, **must be stored as configurable values per university** and not hardcoded.
-The core logic (e.g., the similarity checking method) should be swappable to allow for future improvements and tuning without re-architecting the system.
-While a UI for administrators to manage these settings is deferred to a post-V1 release, the backend must be built to support this configurability from day one.
+-   **NFR11: Configurable Data Integrity Engine**
+    -   The system's data integrity checks (e.g., recycled content detection, low-effort submission flagging) must be designed in a modular fashion to allow for future expansion.
+    -   Crucially, the thresholds for these checks (e.g., similarity percentage for recycled content) must be configurable on a per-university basis via the `university_settings` table.
+This ensures that administrators can fine-tune the engine's sensitivity to match their institution's specific academic standards.
 -   **NFR12: Configurable Rate Limiting:** To ensure system stability and control operational costs, the system **must implement rate-limiting** for resource-intensive features, specifically the **AI Assistant (Story 6.2)** and **Report Generation (Story 5.6)**.
 The thresholds for these limits **must be stored as configurable values** in the `UniversitySetting` table and **must not be hardcoded**.
 Default values will be seeded for V1, and a UI for Admins to manage these settings is deferred to a post-V1 release.
 -   **NFR13: Administrative Auditing**: All critical, state-changing actions performed by an administrator related to the evaluation lifecycle (including creating, updating, activating, or archiving form templates, and scheduling or cancelling evaluation periods) must generate a detailed entry in the system's audit log.
 The log must record the administrator who performed the action, the action taken, the target entity, and a timestamp.